 The Office for National Statistics (ONS) is conducting a survey analysing student behaviour during the coronavirus (COVID-19) pandemic.
 This survey is called the Student COVID-19 Insights Survey (SCIS).
-University students included are those that are studying on Foundation to Postgraduate level programmes at universities in England.
+University students included are those that are studying on foundation to postgraduate level programmes at universities in England.

-The SCIS paused after the release on 17 June 2021 because of the end of the 2020 to 2021 academic year.
-This is the first wave conducted for the 2021 to 2022 academic year.
+The SCIS paused after the release on 17 June 2021 due to the end of the 2020/21 academic year.
+This is the second wave conducted for the 2021/22 academic year.
 Please note that the population of students sampled is therefore different from previous waves of this survey and comparisons made between this and previous waves should take this into consideration.

-The survey was conducted between 27 September and 4 October 2021 using an online survey tool and all answers were self-reported.
-A total of 120,000 students in English universities were invited to take part via their email address held by the National Union of Students (NUS) with an email sent from the NUS, with a response rate of 0.8%.
-This survey was conducted early in the 2021 to 2022 academic year and this may have affected the response rate.
+The survey was conducted between 22 October and 1 November 2021 using an online survey tool and all answers were self-reported.
+A total of 100,000 students in English universities were invited to take part via their email addresses held by the National Union of Students (NUS).
+An email was sent from the NUS, with a response rate of 1.0%.
+This survey was conducted early in the 2021/22 academic year and this may have affected the response rate.
 We would like to thank and acknowledge the important role the NUS had in conducting this survey.